MetanoKid/coding-scars/_drafts/memory-manager-2.md

 void *malloc(size_t size);
 {% endhighlight %}

 Did you notice the `void *` return value?
 That's the address to the start of the memory the system is returning to the user.
-We're defining `allocate` as:
+With this in mind we're defining `allocate` as:

 {% highlight c++ %}
 void *allocate(unsigned int bytes);
 {% endhighlight %}

-It's not exactly the same because we're using `unsigned int` instead of `size_t` (it is a more explicit type, but type `size_t` can be bigger than, equal to or smaller than `unsigned int` depending on the platform, so be careful).
+It's not exactly the same signature because we're using `unsigned int` instead of `size_t` (it is a more explicit type, but type `size_t` can be bigger than, equal to or smaller than `unsigned int` depending on the platform, so be careful).

 ## First steps on allocation